‘THE POWER OF THE DALEKS’

 Lesterson gets frustrated when the Doctor interferes with his work and denies he removed one of the three Daleks inside the space capsule.
 It is by the end of the story that Lesterson gets to witness the Daleks mass-producing.
 He realises the mistakes he’s made as he goes into a mental breakdown.

 There’s Bernard Archard as Bragen, who is the security chief on the planet Vulcan.
-Bernard would later star in the ‘Doctor Who’ story ‘Pyramids of Mars’ as well as appear in the ‘Dad’s Army’ movie in 1971.
+Bernard would later star in the ‘Doctor Who’ story ‘Pyramids of Mars’ as well as appear in the ‘Dad’s Army’ 1971 film.
 Bernard Archard looks great, even in animated form, as he plays a villainous role in this story.

 Bragen is so determined to get his seat of power as the new governor of the human colony of Vulcan.
 He goes to such great lengths to use the Daleks for his own purposes, especially when he leads the rebels.
 He even goes to having the actual governor Hensell killed with a Dalek to fire him.